DeclarativeHub/ReactiveKit/README.md

 ### More about errors

 We have seen that a signal can terminate with an error.
-In our `getUser` example, when the network request fails we send `.failed` event.
+In our `getUser` example, when the network request fails we send the `.failed` event.
 For that reason, our `Signal` type is generic both over the elements it sends and the errors it can fail with.
 There are, however, situations when signals are guaranteed not to fail, i.e. when they can never send an error.
 How do we define that?

-ReactiveKit provides following type:
+ReactiveKit provides the following type:

 ```swift
 /// An error type that cannot be instantiated.
 Used to make signals non-failable.